cheny-414/JobCompareApp/GroupProject/Design-Team/Docs/TestPlan.md

 - test selection methods
 - unit: white and black box
 - system: black box

+For unit test, both black-box test and white-box test will be applied.
+Black-box test is used to test whether each unit functions as expected.
+White-box test is used to identify errors in the corresponding codes.

+For system test, black-box test will be applied to check whether the system meets the specified requirement and works correctly as expected.

 ### 1.3 Adequacy Criterion

 *Define how you are going to assess the quality of your test cases.
 Typically, this involves some form of functional or structural coverage.
 If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*